inspire-eu-validation/RETIRED-ats-view-wmts/A.04.layer.name.id.md

   * Check if the [Specification](#specification) contains one of the official translations of the names of [IR IOP](README.md#ref_IR_IOP) and that the value of [Pass](#pass) equals "true".
   * If the above conditions are not met, pass the test is non-INSPIRE layer.
 If they are passed also check the following:
      *  Check that the trimmed string content of the [Identifier](#identifier) matches one the harmonised layer names given in [IR IOP](README.md#ref_IR_IOP) or it's amendments.
-     * If there are more than one layer with the [Metadata element](#metadata) pointing to the same INSPIRE metadata record, the [Identifier](#identifier) of only one of them needs to match one of the harmonised layer names.
+  * If there are more than one layer with the [Metadata element](#metadata) pointing to the same INSPIRE metadata record, the [Identifier](#identifier) of only one of them needs to match one of the harmonised layer names in order for the test to pass.

 **Reference(s)**: [IR IOP](README.md#ref_IR_IOP), [TG VS](README.md#ref_TG_VS), chapters 5.2.3.3.4.5 and 5.2.3.3.4.6